ElliotDovers/scampr/README.md

 enables coding the likelihoods C++, as well as providing automatic differentiation for easy access to gradient information — permitting fast optimisation, automated Laplace approximation, and automated estimation of the variance-covariance matrix of parameter estimates in scampr models.

-The package name stands for Spatially Correlated, Approximate Modelling of Presences in R however, the verb "scamper" - to run with quick, light steps - perfectly captures the motivation of this package: to give researchers access to complex spatial models that fit quickly and require only a light touch.
+The package name stands for Spatially Correlated, Approximate Modelling of Point patterns in R however, the verb "scamper" - to run with quick, light steps - perfectly captures the motivation of this package: to give researchers access to complex spatial models that fit quickly and require only a light touch.